Aviary: Various types of aviary

-Large aviaries are often found in the setting of a zoological garden (for example, the London Zoo, the National Zoo in Washington, D.C., and the San Diego Zoo).
+Large aviaries are often found in zoological gardens (for example, the London Zoo, the National Zoo in Washington, D.C., and the San Diego Zoo).
 Walk-in aviaries also exist in bird parks, including the spacious Bird Paradise in Singapore, or the smaller Edward Youde Aviary in Hong Kong.
 Pittsburgh is home to the USA's National Aviary, perhaps the most prominent example in North America of an aviary not set inside a zoo.
 However, the oldest public aviary not set inside a zoo in North America, the Hamilton Aviary is located in Hamilton, Ontario, Canada.
 Tracy Aviary is an example of a bird park within a public urban park, Liberty Park in Salt Lake City, Utah.
 Some smaller sized aviaries can often be found in European manorial gardens, such as Waddesdon Manor, UK, and Versailles, France.
 Some public aquaria, such as the Oregon Coast Aquarium, Newport, Oregon, or the Monterey Bay Aquarium, have aquatic aviaries.

 Home aviaries are popular with some bird fanciers who have the space for them.
 Many bird breeders refer to their setups as "aviaries", since most bird pairs breed better there than in breeding cages.
 Home aviaries may be built by the owner or obtained from a commercial supplier.

 There are two main subcategories of home aviaries: grounded aviaries and suspended aviaries.
 Grounded aviaries have a concrete base to keep out rats and other vermin.
 Suspended aviaries are elevated with only the 'legs' of the aviaries affixed to the ground, eliminating the need for a protective base.
 Most grounded aviaries typically feature a woodwork or PVC frame unlike the metal frame of public aviaries; however, it isn't uncommon for suspended aviaries to feature a metal frame.

 Aviaries are also used for research purposes in ornithology institutes.